Lima in Peru

 Why is Lima so often grey?

-Is Lima just a stopover?
+Is Lima just a layover?

 No. While Lima is often the starting point for trips to Peru, it offers strong museums, coastal views, cuisine, and history itself.